Vortex collapses for the Euler and Quasi-Geostrophic Models: Technical proofs

 It can be assumed for instance that $i_0\in P$ and $j_0\in Q$.
 Therefore, the vortices in the set $P$ evolves according to equation

 where the external fields $F_i$ is the interaction with the vortices that belongs to $Q$.
 As a consequence of~\eqref{Madrid}, and if $S$ is chosen large enough, this field satisfies

 The analogous equation holds for the vortices of the set $Q$.
-We now want to apply Theorem~\ref{thrm:borne uniforme} to the dynamic of the cluster $P$ on $[t_1,t_2]$ given by~\eqref{Sevilla}.
+We now want to apply Proposition~\ref{prop:borne reformule} to the dynamic of the cluster $P$ on $[t_1,t_2]$ given by~\eqref{Sevilla}.
 The non-neutral clusters hypothesis is satisfied for the cluster $P$ as a consequence of~\eqref{eq:no null sub partial sum} because $P$ is a strict subset of $\{1\dots N\}$.
-We obtain from Theorem~\ref{thrm:borne uniforme} a constant $C$ such that the dynamic of the cluster $P$ without external field $F_i$ is bounded by $C$.
-If we add the smooth external field $F_i(x,t)$ and since the bound given by Theorem~\ref{thrm:borne uniforme} is uniform, we end up with
+We obtain from Proposition~\ref{prop:borne reformule} a constant $C$ such that the dynamic of the cluster $P$ without external field $F_i$ is bounded by $C$.
+If we add the smooth external field $F_i(x,t)$ and since the bound given by Proposition~\ref{prop:borne reformule} is uniform, we end up with

 Combining this with~\eqref{Malaga} gives

 Doing an analogous argument on the cluster $Q$ gives